erodola/DLAI-s2-2020/README.md

 ### News

-- **24/08/2020:** Exam dates for August are in the following date ranges: **01-04 Sep, 07-11 Sep, and 14-17 Sep**.
+- **24/08/2020:** Exam dates for September are in the following date ranges: **01-04 Sep, 07-11 Sep, and 14-17 Sep**.
 Please register on infostud for the date range you wish to take the exam, and contact the Professor to set a specific time and date.

 - **07/05/2020:** Please fill out the OPIS questionnaire; the OPIS code for this course is **LNKUH8AA**.
 Click [here](https://www.uniroma1.it/sites/default/files/field_file_allegati/vadevecum_opis_eng_27_11_2018_002_modalita_compatibilita.pdf) for instructions.